Intervention Overview

 Communication Skills for Equal Dignity

-Dennis Rivers writes (August 1, 2005): The challenge is to coach adults to develop resilience to humiliation and a wide repertoire of dignity-granting skills and awarenesses in everyday interaction.
+Dennis Rivers wrote (August 1, 2005): The challenge is to coach adults to develop resilience to humiliation and a wide repertoire of dignity-granting skills and awarenesses in everyday interaction.
 Perhaps the most famous example in recent centuries of the refusal to allow oneself to be humiliated is the case of the Polish Franciscan Maximilian Kolbe, who maintained his spiritual dignity in the face of extreme attempts to humiliate him as a prisoner at Auschwitz, ending with his death.
 Now that "appreciative inquiry" is coming into full view as a methodological frame of reference, it would be great to see a book on "twenty cases of dignity and resilience in the face of extreme attempts to humiliate."
 (Now that I am thinking about it, I realize that appreciative inquiry, before it even had a name, was at the heart of Abraham Maslow's study of self-actualizing people.)

 Education and Equal Dignity

-Thomas Clough Daffern writes (June 7, 2005): I would like to propose a sub-group to look at cases of humiliation in education, including higher education – when so much is at stake – in peoples academic careers etc. – humiliation is often, it seems to me, used as a weapon of power in academic work and academic relations.
+Thomas Clough Daffern wrote (June 7, 2005): I would like to propose a sub-group to look at cases of humiliation in education, including higher education – when so much is at stake – in peoples academic careers etc. – humiliation is often, it seems to me, used as a weapon of power in academic work and academic relations.

 World Soap for Equal Dignity